KimuraCoz/KimuraCoz/README.md

 Live in Makassar City, South Sulawesi, Indonesia.
 A vocational school student majoring in computer and network engineering.

 I am passionate about technology, specifically focusing on **Web Development** and **Network Administration**.
-I enjoy building projects and learning how to manage complex networks using tools like Debian and MikroTik.
+I enjoy building projects and learning how to manage complex networks using tools like Linux and MikroTik.

 ## Connect with me: